eric-endsley/tap-room-redux/README.md

 # TapRoom Keg Tracker Redux Refactor

-#### A React webpage which allows users to enter & manage information about kegs in a tap room, with state handled by Redux, 2/19/21
+#### A React page allowing users to manage information about kegs in a taproom, with state handled by Redux, 2/19/21

 #### By Eric Endsley